-- 6.1 Grange Park School is a specialist provision for pupils with Autism Spectrum Condition (ASC) The school was designed and built to be an autism friendly environment.
+- 6.1 Grange Park School is a specialist provision for pupils with Autism Spectrum Condition (ASC) The school at Wrotham was designed and built to be an autism friendly environment.
+Stansted school was refurbished to meet the needs of ASC learners.

 - 6.2 The school has a range of specialist teaching rooms, these include:

 - An Art Room

 - A Design Technology room

 - A Science Laboratory

 - A Food Technology room

 - An ICT suite

 - A music room

 - 6.3 The curriculum is also enhanced through:

 - The work of the Speech and Language Therapist

 - The work of the Occupational Therapists

 - The library

 - The sensory room

 - The hall with stage for performing arts

-- The gym
+- The avm

 - Forest School

 - 6.3.1 Learning outside the classroom is enhanced through:

-- The use of Wrotham School for integration

-- The establishment of partnerships including Mid-Kent College Gillingham, Mid-Kent College Maidstone and Hadlow College as well as vocational provision at Rowhill School, and White Rocks Farm.
+- The establishment of partnerships including Mid-Kent College Gillingham, Mid-Kent College Maidstone as well as vocational provision at Rowhill School

 - The use of local leisure facilities

 - Visits to the local community

 - A number of mini buses to facilitate offsite visits to enrich learning

 - A range of work experience opportunities and placements.

+- Offsite education at the Farm at Troslev

+- School trips linked to curriculum learning

-Policy Name Version Issue Date Next Review Committee Page Number SEN 5.0 May 2015 May 2020 T&L Page 6 of 13
+Policy Name Version Issue Date Next Review Committee Page Number SEN 9.0 May 2015 September 2024 T&L Page 6 of 13

-6.5 Grange Park complies with the requirements of the Special Educational Needs Disability Discrimination Act and Equality Duty Legislation.
+6.4 Grange Park complies with the requirements of the Special Educational Needs Disability Discrimination Act and Equality Duty Legislation.